 His most famous logo creation was the 2000 Sydney Olympic squiggle of the Opera House.
 Other logos Michael worked on include redesigning the Wallabies Rugby Union team logo, and logos for the Queensland Government, Harrods London, Fendi and Valentino.

-Today, he has long standing involvement with the Air Force Training Corps, the Royal Australian Air Force (RAAF), and St John's Ambulance.
+Michael had a long standing involvement with the Air Force Training Corps, the Royal Australian Air Force (RAAF), and St John's Ambulance.

 Mr Denis Donnelly OAM